typography-interaction-2526/typography-interaction-2526.github.io/content/topic/grid/index.md

 <aside>

+<mark>Hand-repeating code is brittle and boring</mark>

-As a general rule: whenever you are writing the same exact code over and over, there is *probably* a shorter way.
-[Don’t repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)&#x202F;!
-Stay DRY.
+As a general rule: whenever you are writing the same exact code over and over, there is almost certainly a shorter way.
+Refactor to avoid it; [Don’t repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)!
+Stay *DRY.*

 </aside>